silviamaggi/smd-com/_posts/2020-06-05-design-community-solidarity.md

 ## About Race with Reni Eddo-Lodge

-Reni Eddo-Logde is the author of the book [Why I’m Not Longer Talking To White People About Race](http://renieddolodge.co.uk/books/){:target="_blank" rel="noopener"}.
+Reni Eddo-Logde is the author of the book [Why I’m Not Longer Talking To White People About Race](http://renieddolodge.co.uk/books/){:target="_blank" rel="noopener" title="Read more abou the book on author's website"}.
 Her 2018 podcast takes the conversation further, by looking at recent history that lead to the politics of today.

 <p class="detached">🔗 <a href="https://www.aboutracepodcast.com/" target="_blank" rel="noopener">Listen here</a> or on your favourite podcast platform.</p>